micabytes/mica-ink/README.md

 Most of the examples in that section of the documentation are implemented as tests, with a few additional test cases grabbed from the 'ink/Tests' where appropriate.

-The library is a combines runtime and parser, instead of splitting it up.
+The library is a combined runtime and parser, instead of splitting it up.
 Neither JSON output or input is supported at present; only plain Ink.
 Since the JSON format is not really stable yet, I probably won't be spending much time looking at that for now.

 To build the jar:
 ```